 According to BI Intelligence, the manufacturing, utilities, energy, and transportation industries are expected to adopt edge computing first, followed by smart cities, agriculture, healthcare, and retail.
 Key adopters are also businesses offering commercial internet application services – from social networks to ERPs and CRMs.
 Of course, businesses that demand near-instant data benefit from edge computing.
 Think of the dramatic difference mere milliseconds make with high-frequency trading algorithms used in finance and investment.

 Drilling down further, edge computing is becoming the go-to strategy for a wide spectrum of technology that includes:

 Edge computing is worth considering for any data-intensive tasks that can operate more efficiently when closer to your end-users or data sources.
 The questions you have to ask are “What functions need to move to the edge of our network now, and which will need to adopt edge computing in due time?

-Want to learn more about the benefits of edge computing and your key considerations?
-Click below to download our free whitepaper:
+Download our whitepaper to learn more about the benefits of edge computing and key considerations.